BU-Spark/ds-councilor-mejia-analyzing-311/spring23-team-2/README.md

 	- All requests
 	- Different request types

+- **(Extension)** How is the performance of corresponding service from government according to the 311 response data?

 ## Files&Folders navigator:
 - ./data : The data we use, including 311 data, census data, Social Vulnerability data and Trash Collecting Schedule
 	- ./data/data-links.txt : Include the links where we download our data
-- ./deliverables : The code and reports for our deliverables
+- ./deliverables : The code and reports for our deliverables and extension project
 - ./scrum-report : The scrum report we did every week